derek-zhou/gara/README.md

 The room link is randomly generated and is both unguessable and undiscoverable.
 The only way to get in is through someone giving you the link.
 So there should not be any intruders.

 Users give no identity to the server.
 Like in a unregistered IRC, anyone can assume any nickname.
 Supposedly, the room link is only shared to people more or less know each other and have some level of faith to each other.
 Natually, people would not pretend to be someone else.
-And even if they did, it is very hard to esteblish credibility.
+And even if they did, it is very hard to establish credibility.

-The only way to see the messages is through each participants' window.
+The only way to see the messages is through each participant's window.
 After the chat session ended, whatever left on the browser window is the only record one could have.
-Being quoted out of context is of very limited dager here.
+The server does not keep any record.
+You could still get quoted out of context if someone took a screenshot though.

 Although there is no end-to-end encryption, the connection between the user and the server is protected by SSL.
 The messages are only kept in memory, not persisted anywhere, so a leak is very unlikely.
 It is possible that someone can operate a rougue server that steal your chat messages though.
 So, if you have concerns you should only use a Gara server operated by someone you trust.

 ## Test instance

 I encourage anyone technocally capable to operate their own Gara server.
 Gara is a standard [Phoenix Liveview](https://www.phoenixframework.org/) application that can be deployed anywhere.
 Even better, it does not need a database and has no persisted data.
-There is a couple of Dockerfile in the source repository to faciliate deplyment.
+There is a couple of Dockerfiles in the source repository to faciliate deplyment.
 I have a deployment on [fly.io](https://fly.io) here: [gara.fly.dev](https://gara.fly.dev), and everyone is welcome to try.
 Please note this server will be taken offline from time to time, and it is on the free tier of fly.io, so it have a limited capacity.

 To start your Phoenix server: